Repeat after me: I’m greater than my darkest moments.

 6. The bridges you’ve burned

 People change and relationships change.
 And while things may not always end the way you would like, trust that everything has it’s season.
-Though it may not have been pleasant the season ended when it was necessary.
+Though it may not have been pleasant, the season ended when it was necessary.
 Whoever it was that exited your life served his or her purpose.
-And should this person in which you burned a bridge with is meant to be a part of your life, the lesson hasn’t been learned and will reappear when the time is right.
+And should this person in which you burned a bridge is meant to be a part of your life, the lesson hasn’t been learned and will reappear when the time is right.

 7. The lack of affection you’ve given your parents